The language of the business

 MO (Manufacturing Output)

 A component of the Index of Industrial Production (IIP), which is published by the Federal Reserve Board.
-MO is calculated by subtracting the mining and utility industry components from the IIP, and is used by Prologis in our national Industrial Absorption Indicator.
+MO is calculated by subtracting the mining and utility industry components from the IIP, and is used by Prologis in our national Industrial Business Indicator.

 Net absorption measures the total amount of square feet (or comparable measure) leased over a period of time, less the space that is vacated during the same period.